lunarfyre7/rolebars/README.md

 # Rolebars

-Generic role authorization library for Ruby that does not depend on Rails.
+A really tiny generic role authorization library for Ruby that does not depend on Rails.

 ## Installation